 RESULTS

-Of the X MIMIC-II patients reviewed, a total of X required mechanical ventilation, and a total of Y met study inclusion criteria.
+Of the 22,443 MIMIC-II adult patients’ first ICU admissions reviewed, 8,264 patients from CSRU and CCU were excluded.
+For the remaining, a total of 5,072 required mechanical ventilation, and a total of 901 met study inclusion criteria.
 The overall 28-day mortality for the study cohort was XXX%, with an ICU LOS of YYY and duration of mechanical ventilation of ZZZ.
 The most frequent indication for respiratory failure was XXXX (X%), followed by YYYY (Y%), and ZZZZ (Z%).
 Based on a 10-fold cross-validation, the proposed multivariable regression of propensity for IAC placement had an area under the Receiver Operating Characteristics (ROC) curve of XXXX (Figure 1).
 After 1:1 matching, there were XXX patients with respiratory failure who underwent IAC placement and YYY patients with respiratory failure who do no have an IAC placed (Table 1)

 Study Outcomes